Lifeline Stem Cell Skincare rocks!

 Finally, as a part of the last step, they encapsulate the liposomes which does several beneficial things.
 It stunts and prevents bacterial growth, protects the important protein factors and antioxidants from UV or oxidative damage and serves as a more effective delivery system to further improve absorption of active ingredients.

 LL takes these extra steps, and they are still the most cost-effective of the leading products!
 Amazing!

 Why don’t other companies do this?

 Well, let’s see-could it be, uh-money???
 What do you think?
 I vote yes.
 It’s quite tempting for companies to sell products containing conditioned media because it is much cheaper to produce and the cells can produce large quantities of it every 48 hours or so.

 The cells are not sacrificed to harvest the medium, and one batch of cells can produce many batches of the conditioned medium before it needs to be thrown away.

 However, it is clearly not possible to be as potent or effective and may be potentially harmful due to the waste products.
 Or, even if the waste products merely cancel out the effects of the growth factors, why would you want to use a product which announces that it contains cellular waste products?

 Yuk.
 That’s how I feel about it.

 By the way, the waste products are very difficult to remove from conditioned media, so perhaps these other companies have tried and failed?
 I don’t know the answer.
 It’s either that or they didn’t bother because you the consumer would never know the difference if I weren’t writing this article.

 To summarize, if you are puzzling over where to spend your money regarding stem cell-growth factor products I hope this article helps.
-I hope you see that these Lifeline stem cell skin care products are what we call serious skin care.
+I hope you see these Lifeline stem cell skin care products are what we call serious skin care.
 If you have an interest in anti-aging skin care, then you’ll love my article on how to look young forever without surgery.
 Lastly, I’ll bet you’d like to have a free copy of my “look younger” ebook.
 Here you go!